multimodal-interpretability/maia/README.md

 **News**
 \
-[June 19 2025]: Releasing MAIA 2.0: added support for Claude 3.5 Sonnet, GPT-4o, and GPT-4 Turbo as backbones for MAIA, Flux for image generation, and InstructDiffusion for image editing.
-Additionally, MAIA's code execution now runs free-form blocks of code, and it calls a flexible display tool to show the results in the experiment log.
+[June 19 2025]: Releasing MAIA 2.0: MAIA's code execution now runs free-form blocks of code, and it calls a flexible display tool to show the results in the experiment log.
+Additionally, added support for Claude 3.5 Sonnet, GPT-4o, and GPT-4 Turbo as backbones for MAIA backbone, Flux for image generation, and InstructDiffusion for image editing.
 \
 [August 14 2024]: Synthetic neurons are now available (both in `demo.ipynb` and in `main.py`)
 \